epfl-ada/ada-2023-project-abcd5/README.md

 * What makes a good movie plot?
 * Does release date have an influence?
 If yes, when is it best to release a movie?
 Does it have a link with the genre?
 * Can we make a successful movie with a low budget?
 Or is budget a relevant factor of success?
 * Could the availability of a movie in mutliple languages impact its success?
-What about its country of origin?
+What about its availability in English?
 * Do peole enjoy sequels?
 Do film with more sequels have bettter popularity than others with no or less sequels?